 The Nursery runs on the Early Years Education Grant.
 Therefore 3 hours (1 session) of Nursery is offered free.
-If parents wish to enrol their child on a full-time basis (2 full sessions including the hour in between), then they will be liable for the extra time.
+The other extra quarter hour per session is charged at £200 per year.
+If parents wish to enrol their child on a full-time basis (2 full sessions including the hour in between), then they will be liable for the extra time, which will be charged at £860 per term.
 Fees are subject to change.